Yffum/bike-balance-app/README.md

 3. Open `Bike Balance.exe`

-For further instructions, reference the
+For further instructions, reference the [User Manual](address).

 ## Attributions
-The application is designed and built in Godot 4.4.1 (MIT License © 2007–present contributors).
+Bike Balance is designed and built in Godot 4.4.1 (MIT License © 2007–present contributors).

-Icons used in the application are sourced and modified from Glyphs.fyi (MIT © Goran Spasojevic).
+Icons used in Bike Balance are sourced and modified from Glyphs.fyi (MIT © Goran Spasojevic).

 Travel times, distances, and paths are collected from OpenRouteService; the map image is from OpenStreetMap (© openrouteservice.org by HeiGIT | Map data © OpenStreetMap contributors).

-# Wiki

-## Report.pdf

-## User Manual